NVIDIA-Omniverse/kit-app-template/templates/apps/usd_composer/README.md

 ### Local Streaming

-> **NOTE:** Local streaming is currently supported on Windows 10/11 and Ubuntu 22.04.
-Ubuntu 20.04 is not currently supported by the web viewer sample

 The UI-based template applications in this repository produce more than a single `.kit` file.
 For the USD Composer template application, this includes `{your-app-name}_streaming.kit` which we will use for local streaming.
 This file inherits from the base application and adds necessary streaming components like `omni.kit.livestream.webrtc`.
 To try local streaming, you need a web client to connect to the streaming server.

 #### 1. Clone Web Viewer Sample